West Side Line: High Line

 The southernmost part of the elevated portion (south of Bank Street) was removed in the 1960s.
 By the late 1970s, freight traffic on the southern portion of the line had become nearly non-existent.

 The northernmost block of the High Line viaduct, between 34th and 35th Streets, was rerouted to the south of 34th Street in the 1980s because the ramp to 35th Street was demolished as part of the Javits Center's construction.
 However, the realigned ramp was never used.
 The tracks were closed for a significant period of time as the line was reconfigured.
 Even after the line reopened, freight traffic never returned, and the elevated viaducts in Manhattan stood abandoned for over thirty years.
+(Conrail reported that by the time they were ready to resume running, the few customers that they served until the shutdown had left the area, went out of business themselves, or had become comfortable relying entirely on trucks).

 The structure from Bank to Gansevoort Streets was removed between the mid-1980s and early 1990s.

 By mid-2005, the rest of the High Line was owned by CSX, which acquired it after the 1999 breakup of Conrail.

 The elevated viaducts were transformed into a 1.45 mi elevated linear park and greenway called the High Line starting in 2006 and opening in phases during 2009, 2011, 2014, and 2019.
 Since opening in June 2009, the High Line has become an icon of American contemporary landscape architecture.
 The park became a tourist attraction and spurred real estate development in adjacent neighborhoods, increasing real-estate values and prices along the route.